White band disease: Pathogen

 No known pathogen has been isolated (it has only been attempted for type II) for white band disease, although there is a shift of bacterial composition in the surface layer where the band eats away as the coral tissue.
 The bacteria shifts from a dominant pseudomonad population to an increasingly dominant Vibrio carchariae population.
 Histopathological examinations of diseased tissue provide some insight into the specific pathogen or combination of pathogens that cause this disease.
 However, substantial samples of rickettsiales have been present in the surface layer, which causes scientists to suspect that this bacteria may be one of the factors of the disease.

 The disease, however, typically begins from the base of the coral and works its way up the coral branches.
 As it progresses, the band leaves behind the white coral skeleton.
 Many of the details of how the breakdown of coral occurs due to the bacteria are unclear mainly in part to the difficulty in isolating marine bacteria.
 Studies have confirmed that white band disease is contagious and caused by a pathogenic bacteria.
 Experiments have shown that Ampicillin may be able to treat white band disease type I.

+A recent study examined how coral immune systems respond to white band disease.
+This research investigates the relationship between microRNA expression and disease resistance in Caribbean corals infected with White Band Disease.
+The study exposed 12 Acropora cervicornis genotypes to the disease to identify immune responses that may contribute to resistance.
+Three of these genotypes showed differential immune responses in white band disease–resistant corals.
+The goal of this study is to understand why some corals are resistant while others are more vulnerable.
+The study focuses on coral cells and the corals' gene responses, highlighting the importance of internal coral mechanisms rather than external factors alone.